expfactory/expfactory/docs/pages/1-generate.md

 docker build --no-cache -t expfactory/experiments .
 ```

 Don't forget the `.` at the end!
 It references the present working directory with the Dockerfile.
+If you are developing and need to update your container, the fastest thing to do is to change files locally, and build again (and removing --no-cache should be OK).

 ## Start your Container